 Early child development experts tell us that play is the best way for young children to learn about the world and build a foundation for future academic skills.
 This is convenient since play is a child’s favorite past time!
-Studies tell us that in many instances, play-based activities result in more learning than instruction-based activities for young children.
+Studies tell us that play-based activities often result in more learning than instruction-based activities for young children.
 So why not try some easy ways to teach your child through play?!

 10 Ways to Teach Through Play